 Atezr launches Second-Generation Machines, Taking Laser Engraving and Cutting Technology to New Heights

-CHINO, Calif., April 14, 2023 /PRNewswire/ -- Atezr, a pioneering and innovative brand in the laser engraving industry, is committed to pushing boundaries and driving innovation.
-Recently, Atezr launched a new line of powerful second-generation laser engraving machines, including 10W, 20W, and 35W models.
+CHINO, Calif., April 14, 2023 /PRNewswire/ -- Recently, Atezr, a pioneering and innovative brand in the laser engraving industry, launched a new line of powerful second-generation laser engraving machines, including 10W, 20W, and 35W models.
 These machines boast several technical advantages over their predecessors, the most notable of which is a significant speed improvement, with a maximum engraving speed of 5600 mm/min—more than three times faster than the previous generation—resulting in a 40–60% reduction in project completion times.
 Each model has a resume function that detects when the machine has experienced a loss of power and can continue where it left off when turned back on.
 These and other impressive features make Atezr's second-generation laser engravers the ideal choice for those wishing to enhance their productivity and efficiency.

 The advanced optical axes and industrial rails seen in these newest machines result in a lifespan that is four times longer than previous iterations, which equates to about 180,000 movements in any direction.
 The LED display accurately identifies the laser module's power usage, making it easy to monitor during operation.
 Furthermore, second-generation Atezr machines come with a 4.3-inch movable touchscreen that allows users to manage settings, such as toggling the flame detector and adjusting the auto-focusing, in one place.